aysuo/PGI_Repo/README.md

 # PGI_Repo
-A Repository for Polygenic Scores
+A Repository for Polygenic Indexes